 All human skeletal remains are subject to statutory controls and protections.

-All bones must be treated as potential human skeletal remains and work around them must stop while they are protected and investigated urgently.
+All bones must be treated as potential human skeletal remains and work around them must stop while they are appropriately protected and investigated, the relevant authorities notified and approvals received.